 3. Brain Health

-Shrimp may also positively benefit brain and cognitive health due to the anti-inflammatory properties from Astaxanthin and Omega-3 fatty acids.
+Another shrimp health benefit is that they may also positively impact the brain and cognitive health due to the anti-inflammatory properties of Astaxanthin and Omega-3 fatty acids.
 The brain is highly susceptible to oxidative stress due to its high metabolic function and activity.
 More potent than other antioxidants such as beta-carotene, Astaxanthin is highly versatile and can absorb free radicals into its molecular structure, providing neuroprotective effects [R

 Fat can increase neurological function and the efficiency of your brain’s mental processing and memory.
 It also improves mitochondrial function aka your energy production.
 Essential fatty acid deficiency can lead to problems concentrating and memory.
 Large scale cohort studies have shown that higher fat intake can help preserve memory in older populations [R].